kristopolous/db.js/README.md

 ### But wait dude, this looks kinda different from SQL
-Well yeah, that's because of how javscript processes things.
+Well yeah, that's because of how javascript processes things.
 I tried my best to make it easy to wrap your head around (I'm pretty dumb and I get it).